Dishant-Hooda/clutterSorter/README.md

    cd clutter-sorter
    ```
 3. Run the file:
-   main.js (but don't forget to add your patht to the basedirectory variable)
+   main.js (but don't forget to add your path to the basedirectory variable)

 ## 📌 Usage
-Simply run the program, and it will:
+Run the program, and it will:
 1. Create folders for each file extension (e.g., `JPG`, `PNG`, `PDF`, `MP4`, etc.)
 2. Move files into respective folders based on their extensions